hertie-data-science-lab/ds01-infra/docs-user/intermediate/README.md

 # Intermediate Users Guide

-**For users who've mastered the basics and want more control.**
+**For users who've got the basics and want more control.**

 ---

 ## Who This Is For

 **You're ready for intermediate docs if:**
-- ✓ You've used DS01 for a few weeks
+- You've used DS01 for a few weeks
-- ✓ You're comfortable with `project launch` / `container retire`
+- You're comfortable with `project launch` / `container deploy|retire`
-- ✓ You understand ephemeral containers and workspaces
+- You understand ephemeral containers and workspaces
-- ✓ You want more granular control
+- You want more granular control
-- ✓ You're interested in CLI efficiency and scripting
+- You're interested in CLI efficiency and scripting

 **Not there yet?** Start with:
 - [Getting Started](../getting-started/) - Basics